lcsig/ollama-mazweb/README.md

 - Provides detailed technical explanations and code examples
 - Focuses on best practices, architecture, and clean code

+#### 🤔 Thinking Mode
+- **Step-by-step reasoning display** - Shows the AI's thought process before providing answers
+- **Special visual styling** - Thinking blocks are highlighted with a distinctive purple border and "🤔 Thinking..." header
+- **Real-time streaming** - Watch the AI's reasoning unfold in real-time as it types
+- **Structured format** - Uses `<thinking>` tags to separate reasoning from final answers
+- **Enhanced transparency** - Perfect for complex problems where you want to see the logic behind the solution
+- **Visual indicators** - Thinking content appears in italicized, bordered blocks for easy identification

 #### ✏️ Custom Prompt
 - Define your own system prompt
 - Perfect for specialized use cases or specific personas